 If you want to come to enjoy the food with us but for whatever reason won’t be able to prepare anything, you can come and enjoy the food provided a few conditions:

 - a 10$ contribution that will be given to charity

 - that you let us know at least 2 days before the potluck date, so that we can make sure to bring enough food for everyone.

 Who organizes and why?

 My name is Youcef Banouni.
-I run the Whole-Food Plant-Based Kiwis group on a Facebook, a non-profit support group for people seeking to eat in a way that sustainably prevents, stops, and often reverses many diseases of modern Western society.
+I am a nutritionist and I founded and run the Whole-Food Plant-Based Kiwis group on a Facebook, a non-profit support group for people seeking to eat in a way that sustainably prevents, stops, and often reverses many diseases of modern Western society.